Stela-Lucio/EspheraLogtech_API3/README.md

 *"Connecting the World!"*

-Welcome ESPHERA LOGTECH, where we connect the world with smart and agile logistics solutions.
-Our mission is to integrate technology and urban planning to efficiently and safely meet the needs of each client.
-With an innovative approach, we transform the transportation sector, driving global mobility with precision and excellence.
+Welcome ESPHERA LOGTECH, where we connect the world with intelligent and agile logistics solutions.
+Our mission as a group of students is to integrate technology and planning to efficiently and safely meet the needs of each client.
+With an innovative approach, we transform the routing sector, driving global mobility with precision and excellence.

 # Index